 The Black Sheep of the Family.

-Everyone will eventually find a criminal on their family tree and, for the Lightfoot family, theirs was a murderer named James.
+Everyone will eventually find a criminal on their family tree and, for the Lightfoot family, it was a murderer named James.
 At the age of 21, James, in 1820, killed a younger man and was executed in Carlisle.